Trezcool/tinder-jobs-rn/README.md

-Simple `Tinder like App for Jobs Search`.
+Simple `Tinder like app for Jobs Search`.
 Built with `React Native`.